Blueratzxk/Accordion_cpp/README.md

 cd Accordion_cpp/
 ```

-2. Installing all the dependencies.
+2. Install all the dependencies.

 After installing all the dependent libraries, it is needed to modify the `Accordion_cpp/CMakeLists.txt` to allow CMake to find all the header files and dynamic link libraries.
 ```